 Tampa Bay Rays vs. Texas Rangers

-The Tampa Bay Rays and the Texas Rangers meet on Tuesday for game two of their series at Tropicana Field.
-The Rangers are -120 favorites over the Rays with an over/under run total set at 8.
+The Texas Rangers begin their quest to get back to the World Series for the second year in a row as they host the Tampa Bay Rays for game one of the ALDS.
+The Rangers are -180 favorites over the Rays with an over/under run total set at 8.

 The Texas Rangers had more of a battle down the stretch of the MLB season to win their division title but it wasn’t because of anything they didn’t do well, it was more of a byproduct of the Angels not giving in.
 In the end the Rangers proved to be too much and finished with the second best record in the American League.
 Texas finished the season strong winning their last six games and nine of their last 10 and won the A.L.
 West by 10 games.
 The Rangers finished with the best team batting average in the Majors at .283 led by Michael Young at .338, Josh Hamilton at .298 and 25 home runs, and Adrian Beltre at .296 with 32 home runs and 105 RBI’s.
 When Cliff Lee departed after last season it left a hole in the Rangers pitching staff but C.J.
 Wilson has stepped up and he gets the start in game one.
 While Wilson hasn’t picked up a win in his last three starts he didn’t allow a run last time out in a no decision and has three games with zero runs allowed in his last five starts and has only allowed more than two runs once in his last 11 starts.
 For the season Wilson has allowed 191 hits and 73 earned runs while striking out 206 over 223.1 innings of work.